ymunemasa/data-tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-8.md

 -   Lab 1: Load sensor data into HDFS
 -   Lab 2: Data Manipulation with Apache Hive
 -   Lab 3: Use Pig to compute Driver Risk Factor/ Lab 4: Use Spark to compute Driver Risk Factor
--   Allow yourself around one hour to complete this tutorial.

 ## Outline